 Anti-Trump ESPN star Jemele Hill's former co-host: They silenced us

-The former co-host of outspoken anti-Trump ESPN personality Jemele Hill has slammed the sports cable network, saying it silenced the outspoken duo once Hill got caught up in a national controversy with a series of divisive tweets.
+The former co-host of outspoken anti-Trump ESPN personality Jemele Hill has slammed the sports cable network, saying the duo was silenced once Hill got caught up in a national controversy with a series of divisive tweets.

 Hill hosted the urban version of “SportsCenter,” branded as “SC6,” with Michael Smith, her good friend who once refused to anchor the show with a replacement while Hill was suspended.
 She no longer hosts “SportsCenter” and the show continues with Smith flying solo.